AhamedRashath/Heart-Disease-Project/README.md

 CAR PRICE ASSIGNMENT PROJECT:
-It is a Regression machine learning project.in the project I used machine learning algorithms to predict the car price.I downloaded the data from kaggle website and that data contains lot of columns include the predictable feature 'price'.
+It is a Regression machine learning project.in the project I used classification algorithms to predict the car price.I downloaded the data from kaggle website and that data contains lot of columns include the predictable feature 'price'.

 ABOUT DATASET:
 The dataset used for this project car price prediction multiple regression which contains 25 columns: